-Dr. Gerardo Chowell, Department of Population Health Sciences chair and professor at the Georgia State University School of Public Health: Number one, I think you need to trust that group of people, let's say that's a family, or a friend, or a couple.
+Gerardo Chowell, Department of Population Health Sciences chair and professor of mathematical epidemiology at Georgia State University: Number one, I think you need to trust that group of people, let's say that's a family, or a friend, or a couple.
 I think it's easier if you can identify that group as living in a single unit, in the same household.
-Those are people you trust that if you ask them, 'have you been in contact or interacted with someone else in the last couple of weeks?' they would tell you [honestly] yes or no.
+Those are people you trust that if you ask them, "Have you been in contact or interacted with someone else in the last couple of weeks?" they would tell you [honestly] yes or no.

 If that circle you want to join has been in quarantine vigorously — the same way you have — I think it's fine, the risk is pretty low.

 Once you make that decision to interact, that doesn't mean you're a group forever.
 That only counts for one instance, because maybe next week after the social gathering, they had another meeting with other people.
 So the next time you want to gather again, you have to reassess.

 Poland: If you live in your home by yourself and don't go out, from a COVID perspective, that’s the safest thing you can do.
 For every additional person or place that you go to, you add risk.

 And it really depends on geography.
 If you’re in rural Kansas where there’s no community transmission and people haven't traveled, no problem.
 If you’re in New York City or LA, there’s still community transmission.
 You’re basically saying, "I'm definitely and significantly increasing my risk of infection, but I'm going to go for it."
 That’s your decision.
 Everybody has their own values.